 Stage 2 Diploma Level lasts a minimum of twenty months (maximum 40 months), and consists of a number of study days and workshops, which are designed to prepare the student to begin practising under supervision.
 Students are expected to produce summaries of these days for their working record.
 During this time, students will be required to undergo personal therapy and the duration of this will depend very much on each individual.
 As part of their personal development they are also expected to read relevant literature from the mandatory reading list and show evidence of this and their understanding of the content.

 Upon completion of all the study days and workshops, and when the student and their mentor feel that he/she is ready, the student can be invited to attend an assessment during which they are presented with a number of case studies and examined on how they would approach them using the techniques of Emotional Therapeutic Counselling.
 At least one of the assessors involved is unfamiliar to the student.
-Participation in assessment does not mean automatic acceptance, but if the assessors feel that the student is ready, he or she will be awarded the Foundation’s Diploma and be invited to become a practising Member of the Foundation.
+Participation in assessment does not mean automatic acceptance, but if the assessors feel that the student is ready, he or she will be awarded the Foundation’s Diploma and be invited to become an Associated Member of the Foundation and will be assigned a supervisor.

-A Practising Member has to obtain professional indemnity, malpractice and public liability insurance, and must have a supervisor who holds the Foundation’s Stage 2 Advanced Diploma.
+In order to practice, the student has to obtain professional indemnity, malpractice and public liability insurance, and must have a supervisor who holds the Foundation’s Stage 3 Advanced Diploma.
 He/she must also commit to continual professional development.

 Email: firstname.lastname@example.org for further information